-This research was supported by a grant from the CERGE-EI Foundation under a program of the provided by the Austrian Government through WIIW, Vienna.
+This research was supported by a grant from the CERGE-EI Foundation under a program of the Global Development Network.
+Additional funds for grantees in the Balkan countries have been provided by the Austrian Government through WIIW, Vienna.
 All opinions expressed are those of the author(s) and have not been endorsed by CERGE-EI, WIIW, or the GDN.
 We would like to thank Marko Simoneti and Stijn Claessens for their valuable comments on earlier drafts of the paper.